openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-4/02-create-container.md

 `podman create -dt --name on-off-container -v /mnt:/mnt:Z quay.io/fatherlinux/on-off-container`{{execute}}

 After running the above command we have storage created.
-Notice the "Created" status of the container:
+Notice under the STATUS column, the container is the "Created" state.
+This is not a running container, just the first step in creation has been executed:

 `podman ps -a`{{execute}}